Headspace: Accessible Meditation for Work and Life

-At heart, meditation is about observing your thoughts, feeling, and problems without judgment.
+At heart, meditation is about observing your thoughts, feelings, and problems without judgment.

 The intent is to produce a feeling of mindfulness, of being-in-the-world and being-in-the-moment.
-You know, rather than being-in-Chrome-with-thirty-tabs-open and thinking about the next thing to do, always.
+You know, rather than being-in-Chrome-with-thirty-tabs-open and thinking about the next thing to do.

-For some, meditation is coming home from a long day of work and unwinding with a Hungarian art house film about cows slowly doing cow stuff.
-Others might find cueing up a Headspace lesson on their phone more to their liking.
+For some, meditation is coming home from a long day of work.
+And unwinding with a Hungarian art house film about cows slowly doing cow stuff.
+Others might find cueing up a Headspace lesson on their iPhone more to their liking.

 An app like Headspace is definitely not a one-shot replacement for a therapist, psychiatrist, and/or any other relevant -ist.
-Yet it does offer a daily tool that might just help you cope and live better, readily accessible with a couple screen taps.
+Yet it does offer a daily tool that might help you cope and live better.
+Accessible with a couple screen taps.

 Success and failure aren’t really that relevant — the point is to live well.
 The holistic benefits of meditation, in sleep, focus, stress, and anxiety, and whatever else, are definitely real.
 Are they for you though?

 Well, Headspace is definitely a good place to check out the scene, and maybe pick up the habit.